kexa-io/Kexa/documentation/README.md

       body:{"name": "Toto"}
     ```

   Before each of this variable you must add a prefix which indicates to which "environment" this refers.
-The default prefix is the index in the provider's config (we start counting from zero) followed by a dash.
+The default prefix is the index in the provider's config (we start counting from zero).
   Example of my environnement variable for __Azure config exemple__ previously show :
   ```
-    PROJECTA-SUBSCRIPTIONID=XXXXXXXXXXXXXXXXXXXXX
+    PROJECTA_SUBSCRIPTIONID=XXXXXXXXXXXXXXXXXXXXX
-    PROJECTA-AZURECLIENTID =XXXXXXXXXXXXXXXXXXXXX
+    PROJECTA_AZURECLIENTID =XXXXXXXXXXXXXXXXXXXXX
-    PROJECTA-AZURETENANTID=XXXXXXXXXXXXXXXXXXXXXX
+    PROJECTA_AZURETENANTID=XXXXXXXXXXXXXXXXXXXXXX
-    PROJECTA-AZURECLIENTSECRET=XXXXXXXXXXXXXXXXXX
+    PROJECTA_AZURECLIENTSECRET=XXXXXXXXXXXXXXXXXX
     PROJECTB-SUBSCRIPTIONID=XXXXXXXXXXXXXXXXXXXXX
     PROJECTB-AZURECLIENTID =XXXXXXXXXXXXXXXXXXXXX
     PROJECTB-AZURETENANTID=XXXXXXXXXXXXXXXXXXXXXX
     PROJECTB-AZURECLIENTSECRET=XXXXXXXXXXXXXXXXXX
   ```

-##### Key vault
+##### Password manager

-  You can optionally use a key manager; for these variables no prefix must be set:
+  You can optionally use a key manager; for these variables no prefix must be set.
+The prefix is not mandatory, as it does not refer to any specific environment, but simply to the runner space :
   - Azure:
     To refer to your Key Vault add this following environnement variable :
     ```